adnanqidwai/RAG-TTS-Agent/backend/README.md

 ## Implementation

 ### Storage
-We first check if the pdf collection is already present in the database.
+We first store the PDF(s) in a directory called _pdfs_.
+Then, we check if the pdf collection is already present in the database.
 If not, we add the text using PyPDF2 and ChromaDB, embedding through the default `all-MiniLM-L6-v2` model which generates 384 size embeddings for each sentence.
 We then store the embeddings in the database.

 ### Retrieval
 With a given query, we first embed the query using the same model and then find the top 10 results from the database using ChromaDB's _query()_ method.